ravisantoshgudimetla/incubator-openwhisk-deploy-kube/resources/README.md

 eval $(minishift oc-env)
 ```

-Then, from this directory, deploy OpenWhisk in its own project:
+Then, from this directory, deploy OpenWhisk in its own project.
+Note
+that we are passing two directories and the order is important: the
+`openshift/` dir is first, and you will see "already exist" errors
+from those files beneath `k8s/` that are "overridden" in `openshift/`.
+This is expected and can be safely ignored.

 ```
 oc new-project openwhisk